-The Company does report sales taxes as part of revenue and use taxes on construction materials are reported gross in cost of goods sold.
+The Company excludes sales taxes as part of revenue, and includes use taxes on construction materials reported in cost of goods sold.

 Segment Reporting

 Operating segments are defined as components of an enterprise for which separate financial information is available and evaluated regularly by the chief operating decision maker, or decision making group, in deciding how to allocate resources and assess performance.
 The Company currently operates in one operating and reportable business segment for financial reporting purposes.